 I call this the “glossy-eyed effect.”
 If you go into spiritual communities, sometimes you can see very devout and sincere students who have this twinkle in their eye when they look at their teacher, and I think that’s beautiful, natural, and understandable.
-But, if it persists, this may also become a developmental delay, with the student stuck in this inferior position of being a child fantasizing and idealizing the guru figure.
+But if it persists, this may become a developmental delay, with the student stuck in the inferior position of being a child fantasizing and idealizing the guru figure.
 The whole point isn’t to latch on to a guru in some infancy position forever; it’s to help you mature yourself so you can mentor others.

 Are Tibetan teachers getting better at recognizing the needs of Western students?
 How can this gap be filled?

-The Dalai Lama has done a good job being receptive and encouraging of cross-cultural and interdisciplinary dialogue.
+The Dalai Lama has done a good job of being receptive and encouraging to cross-cultural and interdisciplinary dialogue.
 I think he is emblematic of the Tibetan tradition’s ideal kind of lama—he’s open to neuroscience, education, physics, and clinical psychology, and he wants to fine-tune and complement traditional approaches with contemporary insights and skills that will further his overall altruistic mission.
-He doesn’t see the Tibetan institution as a closed or fixed system, but as an ever-evolving one.
+He sees the Tibetan institution not as a closed or fixed system but as an ever-evolving one.
 And I think it would do other Tibetan lamas well to be more receptive to exchanges of knowledge.

-There have been two recent cases involving esteemed lamas who allegedly abused or had improper relationships with their students.
+We’ve seen two recent cases involving esteemed lamas who allegedly abused or had improper relationships with their students.
 What concerns does this bring up for the future of student-teacher relationships in the West?

 The claim of “crazy wisdom” is no longer an acceptable excuse when teachers abuse their students.
 Physical and sexual harm on any level of reality is against every ethical teaching of the Buddha, and every vow any high lama or teacher takes.